MrQR-me/docs/Form_Submitting.md

 * Tapping a NFC tag programmed with the MrQR Code Link

 All methods will direct you web browser to the Items landing page.

+All MrQR items are protected and access to the infomation and forms can only be gained once a user have Accepted an invitaion to a Site or has a Access Request Approve.

 ## MrQR code